 When spending money on your business it's important you work out if you're spending it on the right thing.
 This is important because you want to make sure there's value in spending the money.

-There are different techniques you can use which help you to assess the effects that spending money will have on your business.
+There are different ways you can assess the effects that spending money will have on your business.
 This is sometimes called 'capital budgeting' or 'investment appraisal'.

 It's important to estimate the benefits of the investment in financial terms.